 How the music of Hawai'i’s last ruler guided the Island's people through crisis

-Oahu, Hawai'i.
-1877.
-Queen Lili`uokalani is the last monarch of the Hawaiian Islands.
-She prepared her party to leave for Honolulu.
-This was after spending time at the country ranch of Col. James Harbottle Boyd.
-She mounted her horse.
-She looked back.
-She saw Boyd pull one of her friends into a hug.
+Oahu, Hawai'i, 1877.
+Queen Lili`uokalani, the last monarch of the Hawaiian Islands, prepared her party to leave for Honolulu after spending time at the country ranch of Col. James Harbottle Boyd.
+As she mounted her horse and looked back to ensure everyone was ready, she saw Boyd pull one of her friends into a tender embrace.

-She was wowed by this declaration.
-The romantic Hawaiian monarch began humming.
-The group set off on their journey.
-Soon, the entire party was swept away by the melody.
-They began singing the wordless tune.
-She returned home.
-Lili`uokalani began to write the lyrics for her song.
+Moved by this declaration, the romantic Hawaiian monarch began humming as the group set off on their journey.
+Soon, the entire party was swept away by the haunting melody, singing the wordless tune along with her.
+When she returned home, Lili`uokalani began to write the lyrics for her song:

 One fond embrace,